giacomodeliberali/ICT-infrastructure/README.md

 The Virtual CPU masks the feature of a CPU to a VM.
 The VCPU can be overbooked, up to twice the number of cores.
 The CPU has several rings of protection (user ... nested vos,vos,os).

-#### vRAM balooning
+#### vRAM ballooning

 It's not allowed to use a virtual memory as vRAM because the sum of the vRAM should be less or equal to the actual RAM.
 Fragmentation could be a problem if there is lot of unused reserved memory.
-In order to achive this, a technique called balooning has been introduced.
+In order to achive this, a technique called ballooning has been introduced.
-It is sayd to the VM: "Look, you have 1TB of RAM but most of it it's occupied".
+It is said to the VM: "Look, you have 1TB of RAM but most of it it's occupied".
 In this way we have dynamically expanding blocks of RAM: if the OS needs memory I can deflate the baloon by moving the occupancy threshold.

 #### Docker